trms/screenweave-embed/README.md

 </html>
 ```

-### Player only
+### Player only + player.js support

-Embed just a player for 1 video by using a standalone video-details with a barebones custom layout.
+- Embed just a player for 1 video by using a standalone video-details with a barebones custom layout.
+- Enable player.js support by having player.js included on your page.

 ```html
 <!DOCTYPE html>